globalpayments/java-sdk/examples/3DS2-end-to-end/README.md

 ### What is this example

-* This is a functional java web application that shows the basics on how to use the Heartland & Global Payments Java SDK
+* This is a functional java web application that shows the basics on how to use the Global Payments Java SDK

 ### Requirements

-* Same requirements that you need for Heartland & Global Payments Java SDK, plus:
+* Same requirements that you need for Global Payments Java SDK, plus:
 * A Java Web Server that listen over https.
 * Update the method 'getBaseUrl' in 'ApplicationParameters' class to return your application base url.
 It should not be localhost or 127.0.0.1.